 Before an induction, your doctor has a duty to give you informed consent.
 Informed consent includes:

 This is especially true of a medically necessary induction.
 That means an induction because there is a medical reason your provider thinks you need it.
+They should be very clear on the medical reasons you’re needing an induction for.
+That helps you pick your best option for delivery, as an informed decision.

 Top Reasons Why People Need a Medically Necessary Induction: